equinor/webviz-config/CONTRIBUTING.md

 It takes in some possibly user given arguments, reads e.g. data somewhere from the file system, and then returns a `pd.DataFrame`.
-If we want `webviz-config` to facilitate the transition to a portable webviz instance, the container author needs only do three things:
+If we want `webviz-config` to facilitate the transition to a portable webviz instance, the plugin author needs only do three things:

 1) Import the decorator: `from webviz_config.webviz_store import webvizstore`
 2) Decorate the function as this: